SUPERCILEX/Robot-Scouter/CONTRIBUTING.md

-Want to contribute?
-Great!
-First, read this page (including the small print at the end).
+# Want to contribute?
+Awesome!
+First, read this page

 ## Before you contribute
 Before we can use your code, you must sign the [SUPERCILEX Individual Contributor License Agreement]()